Bira/octopus-carnival/_drafts/2016-10-19-characters-magic-archer.md

 {2}[^2]-15; 26 points in wizardly spells, which will be either (H) IQ+1 {1}-14
 or (VH) IQ {1} - 13 with the +3 from Magery.
 Some of them may be spent in Archmagic abilities instead.

+### Customization Notes

+The Magic Archer is about as specialized as the Scout, being built around the Spell-Archery spell and its prerequisites.
+A wide spell selection allows for plenty of diferentiation between characters, and several different avenues present themselves.

+_Arcane Artillerists_ blanket the battlefield witht their magic from afar.
+They take extra Magery and/or a large Energy Reserve, go for Area spells, and make frequent use of the fact that attacking an area rather than a person gives +4 to skill.

+_Sorcerous Snipers_ focus on eliminating high-value targets.
+They take Weapon Master (Bow) to improve their base damage and chose single-target damaging touch spells to increase it even further.

+_Archer-Commanders_ go for Born War Leader and choose beneficial spells to use on allies through Arrow of Mercy (see below).

 ### Magic Archer Power-Ups